sandyydk/FuberUI/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

+## Running locally
+Download the code.
+In the root folder, run 'npm install' to download the packages.
+Then run ng serve.
+Required angular-cli to run ng serve.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.